-Our audit was made for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The accompanying Schedules of Administrative Expenses and Compensation, Benefits and Other Payments to Agency Head or Chief Executive Officer are presented for purposes of additional analysis and is not a required part of the basic financial statements.
-Such information has been subjected to the auditing procedures applied in the audit of the basic financial statements and, in our opinion, is fairly stated in all material respects in relation to the basic financial statements taken as a whole.
+Our audit was conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
+The accompanying schedules of administrative expenses and compensation, benefits and other payments to agency head or chief executive officer are presented for purposes of additional analysis and is not a required part of the basic financial statements.
 Such information is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
 The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Schedules of Administrative Expenses and Compensation, Benefits and Other Payments to Agency Head or Chief Executive Officer are fairly stated, in all material respects, in relation to the financial statements as a whole.
+In our opinion, the information is fairly stated, in all material respects, in relation to the financial statements as a whole.